 - Little training is needed for certification, hence the proliferation of new “practitioners.”
 A typical training course is only two to four days.

 - Microblading causes eyebrow hair loss where ever the razor cuts through hair inside the brow lines where the color belongs.

 - The cuts in the skin damage the hair follicle so that hair frequently does not regrow.

-- Microblading is only done with hair strokes and no shading, so the result are typically harsh and lack the subtlety required for a completely natural look.
+- Microblading is only done with hair strokes and no shading, so the result is typically harsh and lack the subtlety required for a completely natural look.

 - Microblading artists set up in nail salons, day spas and brow bars, often with little or no supervision, experience or accountability.
 Unlike a medical office, these environments lack sterility to prevent infection.